Lau language

 Lau (Law) is a Jukunoid language of Lau LGA, Taraba State, Nigeria.
 Lau speakers claim that their language is mutually intelligible with the Jukunoid language varieties spoken in Kunini, Bandawa, and Jeshi.
 They also live alongside the Central Sudanic-speaking Laka (Hausa name: Lakawa), who live in Laka ward of Lau LGA.

 Lau had been previously misclassified as a Mbum language along with Laka.

-Laru is a Niger-Kordofanian language (Schadeberg 1981) in the Heiban group, with three main dialects: Yilaru, Yïdündïlï, and Yogo'romany.
-The Laru region's geographical features, such as mountains and hills, influence the language, particularly in terms of locatives that indicate location and direction.
-Locatives in Laru are encliticised or follow various word classes, including nouns, adjectives, demonstratives, possessive pronouns, verbs, and an accompaniment postposition.